Sledge Hammer!: Home media

 Anchor Bay Entertainment released the entire series on DVD in Region 1.
 The first season of Sledge Hammer! was released on DVD on July 27, 2004.
-The laugh track, which the network had insisted on including on the pilot and first 12 episodes, is removed on the DVD version, for which Spencer hired an experienced sound designer.
+The laugh track, which the network had insisted on including on the pilot and first 12 episodes, is removed on the DVD version.
+For this Spencer in part sourced copies of the episodes from collectors in the UK who had recorded the episodes where they aired without the laugh track and hired an experienced sound designer.
+These collectors are thanked on these DVDs.
 The DVD features a documentary on the series featuring interviews by Spencer, David Rasche, Anne-Marie Martin and Harrison Page.
 The DVD also includes an unaired version of the pilot that runs several minutes longer and has a different ending and theme music.
 An earthquake hit while Spencer was recording commentary for one of the DVDs; the tape kept rolling during the event and was included on the DVD, leaving viewers wondering whether the earthquake was real.
 The first season enjoyed strong sales.
 The second season was released on DVD on April 12, 2005; the commentary on the final episode ended with Spencer, again, being caught in another earthquake, this time with sound effects and a convenient cliffhanger.

 On September 6, 2011, it was announced that Image Entertainment had acquired the rights to the series.
-It was subsequently announced that they will release Sledge Hammer!- The Complete Series on DVD in Region 1 on December 13, 2011.
+It was subsequently announced that they would release Sledge Hammer!- The Complete Series on DVD in Region 1 on December 13, 2011.
 The set will not feature the documentary, commentaries, the uncut pilot (the broadcast version is used) and other bonus features from the Anchor Bay release.

 In Region 4, Shock Entertainment has released both seasons on DVD in Australia.